 5. In a separate PDF document, include contact information (name, address, phone, website, and email), a short bio (100 words or less) and name of submitted work(s).
 Include the applicant’s name in document filename. (this information will not be viewed by the jury).

-6. A midi recording in .mp3 format or a clarinet and string quartet recording in .mp3 format must be submitted.
+6. A midi recording in .mp3 format or a clarinet and piano recording in .mp3 format must be submitted.

 - Application fee: $35 US.
 Make amount payable to the “International Clarinet Association” in U.S. currency by bank check, money order, or credit card only and send to 829 Bethel Rd #216, Columbus, OH 43214, USA.
 If paying by credit card, please use the credit card payment form.
 The application fee is non-refundable.

 - The 2020 Composition Competition call is for a work 10-15 minutes in length, scored for soprano (B-flat or A) clarinet and piano.
 The submitted work must have no prior performances.

 All scores and parts will become the property of the ICA Research Center at the University of Maryland Performing Arts Library and will not be returned.